 Changing from a Sole Trader to a Company or Trust

-When deciding on the most appropriate business structure we look at 4 main items
+When deciding on the most appropriate business structure we look at 4 main areas

 2-income tax minimisation